metju90/R3PI/README.md

 - Code splitting, lazy loading content - I've made use of React's latest (hmm, sounds strange to say "React's latest" without including hooks) features `Suspense` and `lazy`.
 Code splitting is essential for a faster first paint and time to interactive.

-- Images loading - When a bunch of requests were being made to load images, until the actual image were fully loaded I expierenced alot of flickering and blank spaces which surely did not help the UX.
+- Images loading - When a bunch of requests were being made to load images, until the actual image were fully loaded I experienced plenty of flickers and blank spaces which surely did not help the UX.
 To prevent this, i built `Image` component found in `src/components/Image`.

 - Preloading - In one particular case, I manually-preloaded content for the user(Followers tab, user profile)